AdaCore/RecordFlux/doc/development_guide/index.rst

 The following guidelines should be followed for clarity and consistency throughout the project:

-- The formatting of error messages should be consistent.
-An error message starts with a lowercase letter and identifiers are highlighted by double quotes.
+- The formatting of error messages should be consistent and conform to the guidelines given in the section `Error Messages`_.
 - Private functions are preferred over inner functions.
 Long inner functions can impede the comprehension of a function.
 - Internal methods are prefixed by a single underscore.
 - The methods of a class are sorted to make it easer to identify the public interface of a class: